MinaFoundation/Core-Grants/RFCs/rfc-0010-wallet-provider-attestation-api.md

 #### `mina_requestAttestation` Binding Parameters

 #### `program`
 A unique identifier or hash representing the provable program the wallet should run internally for attestation.
-This might correspond to the verification key of the provable program or its hash.
+Programs will be added via the standards process, and will initially include one program, "flat-credential-attestation".

 ### `clientData`
 An adaptable data structure designed to bind the wallet to contextually relevant information.
-The content and structure of `clientData` are dynamic, tailored to the specific scenario or attestation requirement at hand.
-It can encapsulate a range of data, from verifiable credentials to custom datasets, based on what the wallet is expected to know when attesting.
-Given the myriad potential use cases, the shape and constituents of clientData can vary widely.
-Requesters should structure it based on prior knowledge of the data the wallet is acquainted with, ensuring effective communication and validation during the attestation process.
+The content and structure of `clientData` are dynamic, tailored to the specific program.

 #### `publicInputs`
 A key-value map detailing the provable-program's method signature for open inputs.
 Each key-value pair describes a specific input and the value to use in the provable-program; further binding the wallet.